BasharIrani23/reading-notes/Week1/Class01b.md

 # What is TDD?
 ## 1-Explain why tests are important.
 Please explain as though I were your non technical elder.
-In general , tests are safety nets or quality control measures for the software we develop,
+In general , tests are safety nets or quality control measures for the software we develop.
 #### why it is important ?
+Tests help to ensure that the software works as intended and behaving correctly under different scenarios.

+## 2-What are three expected benefits of testing
 - Collaboration: Tests also help developers work together more effectively.
 When different people are working on the same project, tests provide a common language to understand and validate the software's behavior.
 - Refactoring Confidence: Refactoring means making changes to the code without changing its external behavior.
 Tests give us the confidence to make these changes by providing a safety net.
+- Preventing Mistakes: Tests can catch mistakes or errors in our code before they cause bigger problems.

+## 3-Name at lest 2 individual pitfalls and at least 2 team pitfalls commonly encountered while writing tests.
+#### Individual pitfalls
+- Forgetting to run tests frequently
+- Writing too many tests at once
+- Writing tests that are too large or coarse-grained
+#### Team pitfalls
+- Partial adoption
+- Poor maintenance of the test suite
+- Abandoned test suite
+-